enesyesil/issuesight/README.md

 ---

 ## 🏗️ System Architecture
-The system follows a vertical **Microservices Layering** pattern.
-Traffic flows from the Clients (Top) through the Go Middleware (Center) down to the Persistence Layer (Bottom).
+The system follows a vertical **Microservices Layering** pattern in a monorepo structure.
+Traffic flows from the Next.js Frontend (Client) through the Go Gateway (Center) down to the Persistence Layer (Bottom).

 ![IssueSight Architecture Diagram](./issuesight-design.png)